 BNL consistently updates information on the resident population of white-tailed deer (Odocoileus virginianus).
 As there are no natural predators on site and hunting is not permitted at the Laboratory, there are no significant pressures on the population to migrate beyond their typical home range of approximately one square mile.
 Normally, a population density of ten to 30 deer per square mile is considered an optimum sustainable level for a given area.
 This would equate to approximately 80 to 250 deer inhabiting the BNL property under optimal circumstances.
 This was the approximate density in 1966, when BNL reported an estimate of 267 deer on site (Dwyer 1966).
 The Laboratory has been conducting routine population surveys of the white-tailed deer since 2000.
-The fall 2017 estimate provided a range of 250-300 animals after completion of culling during spring 2017 (see below).
+The fall 2018 estimate provided a range of 350-450 animals.

-Deer overpopulation can affect animal and human health (e.g., animal starvation, Lyme disease from deer ticks, and collision injuries to both humans and animals), species diversity (songbird species reduction due to selective grazing and destruction of habitat by deer), and property damage (collision damage to autos and browsing damage to ornamental plantings).
-Deer-related collisions on site are less common than in the past, presumably due to improved vehicular speed controls, employee training, and deer management practices.
+Deer overpopulation can affect animal and human health (e.g., animal starvation, Lyme disease from deer ticks, and collision injuries to both humans and animals), species diversity (e.g., songbird species reduction due to selective grazing and destruction of habitat by deer), and property damage (e.g., collision damage to autos and browsing damage to ornamental plantings).
+Deer-related collisions on site increased in 2018 compared to recent years, potentially an indication of increased population since the 2017 deer harvest, or it may reflect the need for additional employee education as a reminder to abide by speed limits and pay attention to wildlife.

 High deer populations are a regional problem, and the Laboratory is just one area on Long Island with such an issue.
-Multiple east end towns are now managing deer populations either through culls, hunting, or sterilization programs.
+Multiple east end towns are now managing deer populations either through culls (aka deer harvests), hunting, or sterilization programs.
 In 2008, BNL began developing a deer management plan which included an option to reduce the population through culling.
 The planning effort included engagement of Laboratory employees and guests in discussions concerning the need and methods for deer management.
 In 2012, an Environmental Assessment (EA) under the National Environmental Policy Act (NEPA) was completed and sent to New York State for comment.
 The Final EA was completed in the spring of 2013.
 Additionally, under BNL's permit for deployment of the 4-Poster tick management system issued by NYSDEC, the Laboratory is required to implement a deer management program.
 In February 2015, 300 animals were taken, effectively reducing the population to approximately 530 animals.
 Furthermore, as many as 100 additional animals did not survive the harsh winter conditions which resulted in snow cover lasting more than 30 consecutive days.
-Estimates from fall 2016 surveys indicated that the population ranged between 400-500 animals.
 A second population reduction occurred in March 2017, with 202 animals being removed, bringing the herd to a range of 200-300 animals.
-As mentioned above, the population at the end of 2017, accounting for reproduction, was estimated at between 250 and 300 animals.
+As mentioned above, the population at the end of 2018, accounting for reproduction, was estimated at between 350 and 450 animals with a third population reduction planned for spring 2019.